aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 4 - JWT/Readme.md

 * Click on the **Develop** tab.

-* You can see that the JWT proxy has two proxy endpoints:  **/token** to generate a JWT, and **/verify** to verify a JWT.
+* You can see that the JWT proxy has two proxy endpoints: **GenerateJWT** (/token) to generate a JWT, and **VerifyJWT** (/verify) to verify a JWT.
 Check both flows and read the XML policies to get a deeper understanding of how they work. (reference links available at the end of the lab)

 ![image alt text](./media/image_8.png)